-P E 1453 Individual Sports
+P E 1453 Individual Sports 3 credits: 3 hours laboratory

 Methods of developing skills in individual sports from those activities appropriate for a preschool developmental level through secondary proficiency.
 It will include golf, archery, tennis, badminton, bowling, track, table tennis, and racquetball and lead-up games for these sports.
 Offered: Fall.